 - Manual binding

-You can step in an automatic binding, and for release, you need to press your ski pole onto a button present on the binding.
+You can step in an automatic binding, and for release, you need to press your cross country ski poles onto a button present on the binding.
 In case of a manual binding, you need to open it manually (as the name suggests) by lifting a lever by your hands.
 You can then step in it and then manually close it.
 You will have to follow the same steps to release the bindings.

-If your skis do not have any plate, you must go for a drill-in binding.
+If your Nordic skis do not have any plate, you must go for a drill-in binding.
 In the case of NNN, you can select a Salomon Prolink binding.
 It is up to you whether you want to go for an automatic Prolink Auto or a manual Prolink Access binding.

 In the case of Profil Boots, you can select the Salomon Profil Auto Universal Bindings – which as the name indicates, is an automatic ski binding.